hauze-v/web-dev/mdn-html/Creating Hyperlinks/NOTES.md

 ## Use the download attribute when linking to a download ##
 You can use the download attribute to provide a default save filename.

+## Email Links ##
+You can use mailto: in the href attribute to automatically open the user's email client when they click the link Additionally, you can use URL query notation to add a cc, bcc, subject, and body content to the email